openresty/lua-nginx-module/README.markdown

 Loaded Lua modules persist in the nginx worker process level resulting in a small memory footprint in Lua even when under heavy loads.

+This module is plugged into NGINX's "http" subsystem so it can only speaks downstream communication protocols in the HTTP family (HTTP 0.9/1.0/1.1/2.0, WebSockets, and etc).
+If you want to do generic TCP communications with the downstream clients, then you should use the [ngx_stream_lua](https://github.com/openresty/stream-lua-nginx-module#readme) module instead which has a compatible Lua API.

 [Back to TOC](#table-of-contents)

 Typical Uses